Bidirectional Decoding:

 Here, \(p\) is referred to as the prediction horizon and \(c\) is the context length.
 Having modelled this joint probability of the next \(p\) actions, the agent executes the next \(h\) (where \(h\) is between 1 and \(p\)) actions straight-away without replanning at each timestep.
 We call \(h\) the action horizon.
 We call this an "open-loop operation"--since we do not get feedback from state observation and, instead, "blindly" execute the h actions.
 In contrast, "closed-loop operations" refers to sampling processes where the agent observes every state at every timestep and plans all over again.

 The effects of action chunking are not well-understood.
 While some works like Diffusion Policies and ACT have found them to be critical, others have found them to be counterproductive at times, like Behavior Transformers and Vector-quantized Behavior Transformers.
+Some papers have hypothesized that action chunking increases temporal coherence although this is not really made rigorous and we will see that this statement does not hold true in all cases (it is dependent on the environment).
+The alternative hypothesis is that action chunking increases smoothness of trajectories even though there are multiple visualizations that suggests this is not always true (check our website).
 In fact, there have been public calls for a stronger analysis of the strengths and weaknesses of action chunking.

 We first follow this trail.